Interior Design or Interior Architecture?

 Asides the usual consultation, they take site measurements, sketch out plans and layouts of rooms or entire interiors of residential and commercial spaces, depending on the extent of the project of course, and most of today's interior design projects call for the expert use of CAD software,

-And because of this, most interior designers, including students of interior design have either mastered or are begining to learn how to use design software programs like AutoCAD, Autodesk, and 3D Home Design Software.
+And because of this, most interior designers, including students of interior design have either mastered or are beginning to learn how to use design software programs like AutoCAD, Autodesk, and 3D Home Design Software.

 Providing interior design services involves explicit communication of ideas and effective implementation of instructions in a technical professional manner, through the use of detailed drawings, specifications, schedules, and mood boards.